tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/Activities/07-Stu_Do_Combination_Sampling/README.md

 * Implement the SMOTEENN technique with the credit card default data.

-* Estimate a logistic regression model and report the classification evaluation metrics this method.
+* Estimate a logistic regression model and report the classification evaluation metrics using this method.

 ---